 C.B.R.E.T. does not have reciprocal arrangements with any other country, but EEG training received outside Canada may be accepted towards eligibility into the C.B.R.E.T., Inc. examination process.
-The information contained in this document is intended for international applicants who have been educated and trained outside Canada as certified Electroencephalography Technologists.
+The information contained in this document is intended for applicants who have been educated and trained outside Canada as certified Electroencephalograph Technologists.

-Once ALL required documents and information, as listed in the Registration Requirements section, have been received, the C.B.R.E.T., Inc Registrar and Chairman will determine whether your education, training, and work experience are considered equivalent to the C.B.R.E.T., Inc. standards, and then make a final recommendation about your application.
+Once ALL required documents and information, as listed in the Registration Requirements section, have been received, the C.B.R.E.T., Inc. Registrar and Chairman will determine whether your education, training, and work experience are considered equivalent to the C.B.R.E.T., Inc. standards, and then make a final decision about your application.
 If you do not meet current registration requirements you will be informed of the reasons for this decision.
 The Registrar and Chairman may require you to complete further testing, assessment or training.
-Once you have completed all requirements, you will be notified if you.

 Please read the following information and instructions carefully.
 Your efforts to complete the application as directed will help avoid delays in processing your application.
 You will be required to submit all necessary documents listed in the Registration Requirements section.
 However, you can submit a completed candidacy application form and pay the candidacy application fee + foreign document assessment fee prior to gathering and submitting all the necessary documents.
 We will establish a file for you and you will be notified of any outstanding documents or information we require.
 Your file will be assessed when all documents have been received.

 When the application and supporting documents have been reviewed, the following will be assessed:

 • To determine if you are eligible for registration.